Health Coach Training

 Health & Wellness Coaches partner with clients to help them improve their well-being through sustainable, self-directed habit changes that are aligned with their values.

-Our fully online certificate program combines a live online curriculum with coaching practice sessions, as well as three-session mentored coaching sessions with individualized feedback.
+Our fully online certificate program combines a live online curriculum with coaching practice sessions, as well as three mentored coaching sessions with individualized feedback.
 Experienced instructors with significant health and wellness coaching backgrounds will provide thorough, development-focused evaluations and individual feedback.

 Our program is intimate, experiential, and LIVE - so you get plenty of real practice and feedback.